Jankowski scores twice, Smith earns shutout as Flames blank Coyotes

 Jankowski opened the scoring 2:48 into the second by showing an elite set of hands.

-Set up in front on a slick tic-tac-toe passing sequence with linemates Sam Bennett and Jaromir Jagr, Jankowski was stopped on his first try, but put his stick between his legs to zip the rebound over the glove of Wedgewood.
+Set up in front on a slick tic-tac-toe passing sequence with linemates Sam Bennett and Jaromir Jagr, Jankowski was stopped on his first try, but put his stick between his legs to zip the rebound over Wedgewood's glove.

+"I was just skating by and with my momentum, my only real play was to go through the legs — just a reaction thing — and luckily it went in," said Jankowski.

 Calgary extended its lead to 2-0 at 10:19 of the third when Matthew Tkachuk neatly set up Backlund in front.

-Jankowski added his second of the night and fifth of the season less than two minutes later.
+Jankowski added his second of the night less than two minutes later.
 Right off a faceoff, he went to the net and scored on a nifty forehand-to-backhand deke.

-Smith, who improved to 11-8-1, had his best stop halfway through the second period when he dove across the crease to thwart Christian Dvorak on a dangerous chance.

-With Antti Raanta (upper body) sidelined, Wedgewood made his fourth straight start for the Coyotes and fell to 2-4-2.
+With five goals in 17 games, Gulutzan was asked if Jankowski would stay with the team for good after beginning the season in the AHL.

+"We like to keep him hungry so we're going let him stay in the hotel for a little while," said Gulutzan with a chuckle.
+"I've watched enough young players, I don't see him going anywhere."

 Both teams are back in action on Saturday with Calgary hosting Edmonton and Arizona returning home to play the New Jersey Devils.